A brief history.

 Including defensive and offensive techniques, Hapkido training develops skills and confidence to deal with any situation.
 Additionally at senior levels students have the opportunity to study traditional weapons such as the cane, fan, staff and sword.

 Korea Moo Moo Kwan Hapkido Association

-Melbourne Hapkido Academy unofficial journey started in 1975 years ago when Grand Master Craig Cairney started his martial arts training at a young age in Wollongong NSW staring with Judo.
-Starting Taekwondo in 1979 he achieved 2nd Dan in Taekwondo as well establishing a branch in the area in the early 1980’s.
+Melbourne Hapkido Academy roots began when Grand Master Craig Cairney started martial arts training at a young age in Wollongong NSW.
+He began Taekwondo training in 1979 and established a branch in the area by 1989.

-Grand Master Cairney started his Hapkido journey when he moved to Melbourne in 1993.
-Melbourne Hapkido Academy was established by Grand Master Cairney in 2001 at the Holy Trinity in Kew (Vic.).
+Grand Master Cairney then started his Hapkido journey after relocating to Melbourne in 1993.
+Melbourne Hapkido Academy was established by Grand Master Cairney in 2001.
 In 2005 Melbourne Hapkido Academy moved to a full-time permanent training centre.

 Then in 2013 Grand Master Cairney built Melbourne Hapkido Academy’s current permanent training centre.
-Grand Master Cairney has a dedicated team of skilled and qualified assistant instructors at Melbourne Hapkido Academy and Launceston Hapkido.
-Grand Master Cairney would like to invite you to train with him and everyone at Melbourne Hapkido Academy in learning the ultimate martial art – Hapkido.
+Grand Master Cairney invites you to train with him and everyone at Melbourne Hapkido Academy in learning the ultimate martial art – Hapkido.

 Melbourne Hapkido Academy is affiliated with the Korea Moo Moo Kwan Hapkido Association.